souzen/light-jpf/readme.md

 #### 2.2 Create app

-Load plugins in your main application.
+Load plugins in your main application using PluginManager interface.
 Use plugin id from descriptor file to load extensions.
+Plugin repository determines way of loading plugins.
+Base case is to load jars from classpath plugins/ directory.

 ```java
 public class App {